mariam138/syncora_drf/README.md

 ##### Event

 Like the *Task* model, the **Event** model also has a many-to-one relationship with the *User* model.
 This allows a user to create several events on the app.
 This relationship is provided by the `owner` field.
 A `name` is required for each event, followed by a `date`, a `start_time` and `end_time`.
 Events can also be categorised, providing a list of choices for the `category` field.
-A `location` can also be added for events, which is provided by the *django-location-field* library.
+A `location` can also be added for events.
+Although initially _django-location-field_ was included in the database scheme, due to time constraints with including an interactive map on the front end to work with the back end, this was replaced with a character field instead.
 Finally, a separate `notes` field is provided which is optional, allowing the user to choose whether to provide extra notes or not.

 ##### Note